asparagus0161/Project-Rock-Paper-Scissor/README.md

 # Project-Rock-Paper-Scissor
-This is a JavaScript focused rock paper scissor program for the console
+This is a JavaScript focused rock paper scissor program with very minimal UI